-Stoney Lonesome would like to thank Ryan Sipes, Saddleback East and all the dedicated racers that raced with us.
-In addition, we would like to Thank our Dedicated Sponsors for their support of the 2015 Stoney Lonesome Series !!
+Stoney Lonesome would like to thank all the dedicated racers that raced with us.
+In addition, we would like to Thank our Dedicated Sponsors for their support of the 2017 Stoney Lonesome Series !!

 We are interested in your feedback, please - Click here and let us know what your thoughts

 For detailed race results, please - Click here